Your most valuable asset? Most would say their home.

 Could your home benefit your favorite charity?
 Yes, and with a retained life estate, you can give away your house, keep the keys, and get a current tax deduction.

-Under a retained life estate, the donor (you) irrevocably deeds a personal residence or farm to charity, but retains the right to live in it for the rest of her life, a term of years, or a combination of the two.
+Under a retained life estate, the donor irrevocably deeds a personal residence or farm to charity, but retains the right to live in it for the rest of his/her life, a term of years, or a combination of the two.
 The term is most commonly measured by the life of the donor, or of the donor and the donor’s spouse.

 When the term ends, typically when the last of one or more tenants dies, the charity can either keep the property for its own use, or sell the property and use the proceeds as designated by the donor.

-Keep in mind that the donating a personal residence doesn’t mean it has to be the donor’s primary residence.
+Keep in mind that donating a personal residence doesn’t mean it has to be the donor’s primary residence.
 It can be a vacation home or any other structure the donor uses as a residence.
 A farm can include raw farm land, as well as farmland with buildings on it.

 The blog post dives in deep to the details of what makes the retained life estate a viable and valuable charitable giving tool.
 If you’re a donor exploring this option, or a nonprofit leader looking for more information on how to facilitate this type of gift, read on and then contact me to discuss your individual situation.

-Again, the donor irrevocably deeds a personal residence or farm to charity, but retains the right to live in it for a term certain, such as the life or lives of individuals, term of years, or a combination of the two.
+Again, the donor irrevocably deeds a personal residence or farm to charity, but retains the right to live in it for a certain term, such as the life or lives of individuals, term of years, or a combination of the two.
 At the end of the measuring term, all rights to the real estate are transferred to the charity.
 In this scenario, the donor is called the “life tenant,” who has a “life use” of the real estate, and is transferring a “remainder interest” to the charity.
 The charity is called the “charitable remainderman.”